stolostron/cluster-proxy-addon/pkg/serviceproxy/readme.md

-### 1 The Pre-req of using service-proxy impersonation feature
+### 1 Notes

-Both hub and managed cluster need to be configured with the same external IDP.
+- Impersonation can simulate users that do not actually exist in the cluster, as long as the corresponding RBAC Role or RoleBinding is configured.
+Therefore, it is not required for both the hub and managed cluster to be configured with the same external IDP in order to use the impersonation feature.

 ### 2 The corner case of serviceaccount impersonation